ps-ora/Dockerfile-Ubuntu-Gnome/README.md

 ## Ubuntu Desktop (GNOME 3) Dockerfile

-This repository contains the *Dockerfile* and *associated files* for setting up a container with Ubuntu, GNOME and TigerVNC.
+This repository contains the *Dockerfile* and *associated files* for setting up a container with Ubuntu, GNOME 3, TigerVNC and noVNC.

 * The VNC Server currently defaults to 1366*768 24bit.